What is a Hurdle Rate?

 - Risk premium – Assigning a risk value for the anticipated risk involved with the project.
 Riskier investments generally have greater hurdle rates than less risky ones.

-- Inflation rate – If the economy is experiencing a mild inflation, it may influence the final rate by 1%-2%.
+- Inflation rate – If the economy is experiencing mild inflation, that may influence the final rate by 1%-2%.
 There are instances when inflation may be the most significant factor to consider.

 - Interest rate – Interest rates represent an opportunity cost that could be earned on another investment, so any hurdle rate needs to be compared to real interest rates.